To the Bone (Steven Wilson album)

-To the Bone is the fifth studio album by British musician Steven Wilson, released on 18 August 2017 on Caroline International.
-It became Wilson's highest charting album ever, reaching number 3 on the UK Albums Chart and the US Billboard Independent Albums chart.
+To the Bone (stylised to the bone) is the fifth studio album by British musician Steven Wilson, released on 18 August 2017 on Caroline International.
+It became Wilson's highest-charting album ever, reaching number 3 on the UK Albums Chart and the US Billboard Independent Albums chart.

 History

 In late 2016, Wilson announced that he had returned to the studio to record his fifth album.
 During the first months of 2017, Wilson released two work-in-progress studio clips to his YouTube channel.
 On 5 January, he released a clip of "Pariah" and on 12 February, he released a clip of "To the Bone", featuring harmonica player Mark Feltham.
 Wilson continued to tease various images and small album details until 8 May when he revealed the track listing on his Instagram account and released the single "Pariah".
 The following day on his Instagram, he announced the album and an upcoming 2018 European tour, and the following week, on 18 May, a music video was released for "Pariah".
 Four further singles were eventually released: "The Same Asylum As Before", "Song of I", "Permanating" and "Refuge".
+A video for "Song of I" featuring performance artist Maya Petrovna was released online on 9 June.
 A video for "Permanating" featuring a Bollywood dance troupe was released online on 21 July.
 A video for "Nowhere Now" was released on 19 September.
 A video for "The Same Asylum as Before" was released on 31 January 2019.